Alex Verdugo Player Props: Red Sox vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 3.90 team ERA ranks eighth among all league pitching staffs.
+- The Rangers have the eighth-ranked team ERA across all league pitching staffs (3.89).

-- Rangers pitchers combine to allow the eighth-fewest home runs in baseball (90 total, one per game).
+- The Rangers allow the seventh-fewest home runs in baseball (90 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.